pazernykormoran/backtesterrb30/README.md

 ~~~

 In "model.py" configure your model class named Model ingeriting from Engine.
-Model has to contain "on_feed" function which is triggered every interval you have choosen.
+Override "on_feed" function which is triggered every interval you have choosen.
 In this class, you can use "_trigger_event" function inheritet from Engine class.
 This function triggers your "on_event" method in executor file.
 In this class, you can use "_set_buffer_length" which sets buffer length that is provided to on_feed method.

+All avaliable methods:
+- "_set_buffer_length"
+- "_trigger_event"
+- "_log"
 ~~~
 from libs.necessery_imports.model_imports import *